Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 If you have a specific list of objects that is fairly static and not too large, which you want to load into a lookup cache, and if you have a service operation that returns the entire list, then you can create and register a cache loader class that extends from the `LookupCacheLoader` and loads those objects into your cache using that service operation.

-For example, if you want to cache a list of products that is returned by the `IProductService.ReadListAsync` operation, then you can define a `ProductCacheLoader` class, as follows.
+For example, if you want to cache a list of products that are returned by the `IProductService.ReadListAsync` operation, then you can define a `ProductCacheLoader` class, as follows.

 ```cs title="ProductCacheLoader.cs"
 /* highlight-next-line */